 At the same time, you also need to pay off your overdrafts.
-It’s very common to dip into these heavily – especially when moving, paying off a large purchase or simply living in an expensive city.
+It’s common to dip into these heavily – especially when moving, paying off a large purchase or simply living in an expensive city.
 But the quicker you pay them off, the lower the interest and the easier it is to save as you’re not spending your monthly pay cheque on paying off a large portion of debt each month.

 Avoid sales and shopping sprees

-When I first came out of lockdown and went into town I was shocked by the amount of sales going on.
-Of course stores had to clear their March stock to get new stock in.
+When I first came out of lockdown and went into town I was shocked by the number of sales going on.
+Of course, stores had to clear their March stock to get new stock in.
 However, I knew I didn’t have the money to spend so instead of going into shops to ‘browse’ and ‘grab a bargain’, I just didn’t go in.
 I didn’t need anything, so what was the point?